Supply Chain Coordination Limited

 Heather has led companies and served on Boards of directors of private and commercial companies, not-for-profit organisations, and associations including regulated environments.
 These included financial services, water and learning disabled organisations.
 During her time as Chief Procurement Officer at Centrica, Heather helped drive transformation of £10 billion per annum spend.

-As well as SCCL board, Heather is the Chair of Air Ambulance UK Ltd and Independent Non Executive Director for BlueLight Commercial ( working with the police forces across England and Wales to transform their commercial and procurement functions. ) She is also Vice President in The Leaders Club.
+As well as SCCL board, Heather is the Chair of ShareSoc and Independent Non-Executive Director for BlueLight Commercial (working with the police forces across England and Wales to transform their commercial and procurement functions).
+She is also Vice President in The Leaders Club.

-With expertise in logistics and supply chains and supporting development of strategies for growth she will reinforce the commercial expertise currently sitting in NHS supply chain.
+With expertise in logistics and supply chains and supporting development of strategies for growth she will reinforce the commercial expertise currently sitting in NHS Supply Chain.
 Her other passion is driving the sustainability and resilience in the supply chain.
-Heather is Chair of the Remuneration Committee in SCCL.
+Heather is Chair of the People and Remuneration Committee in SCCL.

 Rommel Pereira